 Some forces require applicants who wish to become police constables to have a Certificate in Knowledge of Policing (CKP) or experience in a relevant policing role, which can be gained through volunteering.

 The CKP is a qualification at level 3 that helps to prepare candidates to join the police force.
 It forms part of the Diploma in Policing qualification, which is in turn part of the Initial Police Learning and Development Programme (IPLDP) professional training you will undertake if you are successful in joining the force.
 If you do take it before joining the police, it will be recognised as part of your professional development once you start work.

 The CKP can be taken full-time, part-time, at weekends or via distance learning and the College of Policing supplies a list of approved providers.
-Forces that require applicants to have the CKP may provide some financial support to cover the costs of training (usually £800 to £1,000).
-For example, the Metropolitan Police offers candidates with a household income of less than £40,000 an interest-free loan towards the cost.
+Forces that require applicants to have the CKP may provide some financial support to cover the costs of training.
 The majority of forces currently do not require you to have the CKP before applying to join and the CKP does not guarantee that you will be recruited.

 Are there any graduate schemes in the police force?

-Graduates can apply to Police Now, a two-year leadership development programme offered by numerous forces which will provide them with intensive training and place them in frontline police officer roles.
+There may be graduate schemes (such as Police Now) that train graduates and place them in frontline police officer roles.
 Alternatively, graduates can apply to become police constables in the same way as non-graduates.
 Graduates who have some experience of the workplace and are looking to change careers can apply to the direct entry programmes for superintendent or inspector roles, which are also open to non-graduates.
 You can find out more from our advice about different types of jobs and employers in the emergency services.
 Once you are 18 you can volunteer to support your local force as a special constable, which will give you useful experience.

 You can find out more about police recruitment from the College of Policing website.